-Marcia Hoehne (hrmhwd on QT) has signed with agent Peter Knapp of Park Literary & Media.
+Marcia Hoehne (hrmhwd on QT) has signed with agent Peter Knapp of Park & Fine Literary and Media.

 Twelve-year-old Candy’s summer should be filled with friends and fun—not chores, problems …and murder!
 But when the messiest boy in her grade, Rory Twichell, starts babbling about a murder that happened two years ago in the woods near her home, Candy’s school break takes a turn for the strange.
 She’s not scared, though.
 After all, the murder was solved, and two people are in prison.
 No, Candy is more worried about the awkward man her mom is dating, her mom’s health, papers that describe how to take over real estate through adverse possession—and the realization that her mom never bought their large country home at all: she stole it.